This year's book suggests a wide array of themes and topics that can serve as jumping off points for your program.

 Book Discussion Questions

-What impact did the narrator's child's voice have on your experience as a reader?
-How would you characterize the transformation that takes place in her narrative voice throughout the story?
+What impact does the time/setting change from chapter to chapter have on your experience as a reader?
+How would you characterize the transformation that takes place in the author’s narrative voice throughout the story?

-What was your impression of the final separation, both geographic and cultural, that Loung had with her surviving family?
-Did you sympathize with her eventual desire to assimilate into American culture, or had you expected her to be more aggressive about pursuing her family relationships earlier on?
+What was your impression of the separation, both geographic and cultural, that Rickardsson has with her surviving family?
+Do you sympathize with her eventual desire to assimilate into Swedish culture, or had you expected her to be more aggressive about pursuing her family relationships earlier on?

-With armed struggle a reality of life for people all over the world both past and present, how does one draw the line as to which means are ethical and unethical for coping with it, such as the author's current campaign against the use of landmines?
-Are there other tools of war that you believe should be broadly banned?
+With poverty and mental health issues a reality of life for people all over the world both past and present, how does one draw the line as to which means are ethical and unethical for coping with it?
+Did the adoption agency do the right thing in keeping Christina from her mother?

 If you would like to create a service-learning project to support learning regarding the book, please contact the Service-Learning Center located in Senator Judith Zaffirini Student Success Center 223.